 The following behavior will be considered to be misuse or inappropriate use of computing resources at Hendrix College:

-The Office of Information Technology should be contacted for clarification of these guidelines or to report guideline violations.
+The Office of Technology Services should be contacted for clarification of these guidelines or to report guideline violations.

-It is the responsibility of all users to report to the Office of Information Technology any violation of the Code of Computer Resource Use.
+It is the responsibility of all users to report to the Office of Technology Services any violation of the Code of Computer Resource Use.

-Through membership in ARKnet, a statewide computer network that includes most colleges and universities in Arkansas, Hendrix is linked to the internet.
-Internet users can log on to other computers, exchange files, conduct research, and send electronic mail throughout the world.
 Students can have internet access from their residence hall rooms 24 hours a day, as well as the 24-hour access from the Bailey Library Lab.
-The internet can be accessed through any computer connected to HNET.
+The internet can be accessed through any device connected to the Hendrix College network.

 The Hendrix Library has automated its card catalog and circulation systems.
 Users of the PAC system can search for specific materials by author, subject, title, date, and/or key word and determine if the materials are currently available.
-PAC is available on the HNET.
+PAC is available on the Hendrix College Network.